MIDA-group/CoMIR/readme.md

 * 📉It is possible to use contrastive learning and integrate equivariance constraints during training.
 * 🖼 CoMIRs can be aligned succesfully using classical registration methods.
 * 🌀The CoMIRs __are__ rotation (C4) equivariant ([youtube animation](https://youtu.be/iN5GlPWFZ_Q)).
-* 🤖Using GANs to generate cross-modality images, and align those did not work.
+* 🤖Using GANs to generate cross-modality images, and aligning those did not work.
 * 🌱If the weights of the CNN are initialized with a fixed seed, the trained CNN will generate very similar CoMIRs every time (correlation between 70-96%, depending on other factors).
-* 🦾Our method performed better than Mutual Information, the previous state of the art, GANs and we often performed better than human annotators.
+* 🦾Our method performed better than Mutual Information-based registration, the previous state of the art, GANs and we often performed better than human annotators.
 * 👭Our method requires aligned pairs of images during training, if this condition cannot be satisfied, non-learning methods (such as Mutual Information) must be used.

 ## Datasets